-Preceptor qualifications are assessed by program faculty including preceptors' clinical experience, licensure validation, and clinical faculty experience.
+Preceptor qualifications are assessed by program faculty including preceptors' clinical experience, licensure validation (FNP and/or PMHNP), and clinical faculty experience.
 Preceptors must meet the following qualifications:

-- The preceptor who is an APRN shall have at least one year of clinical experience in the role and population focus for which the student is preparing. - A physician or PA who serves as a preceptor shall have at least one year of clinical experience and shall practice in the same or similar population focus for which the student is preparing. - A preceptor shall not precept more than two students at a time.
+- 1. The preceptor who is an APRN shall have at least one year of clinical experience in the role and population focus for which the student is preparing. - 2.
+A physician or PA who serves as a preceptor shall have at least one year of clinical experience and shall practice in the same or similar population focus for which the student is preparing. - 3.
+A psychologist, LCSW, LMFT, LPCC who serves as a PMHNP preceptor shall have at least one year of clinical experience and shall practice in the same or similar population focus for which the student is preparing. - 4.
+A preceptor shall not precept more than two students at a time.